Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsection{Characteristics of MCP-related Faults (RQ3)}

 To analyze the characteristics of MCP-related faults, we employ a set of issue-centric metrics commonly used in prior empirical studies~\cite{kononenko2018studying,morovati2024bug}.
-These metrics include: 1)required time to fix the issue, 2)number of comments, 3)number of collaborators involved in the discussion, 4)average number of comments per collaborator, and 5)the experience level of the developer who fixes the issue.
+These metrics include (1) required time to fix the issue, (2) number of comments, (3) number of collaborators involved in the discussion, (4) average number of comments per collaborator, and (5) the experience level of the developer who fixes the issue.
 Required time to fix the issue is computed as the duration between the issue’s opening and closing dates, following established methodologies in the literature~\cite{bosu2014impact}.
 The number of collaborators for each closed issue is measured as the count of unique individuals who commented on or contributed to the discussion regarding potential solutions.
 Consistent with previous work, developer experience (i.e., experience of fixer) is approximated using the number of commits made by the developer immediately prior to closing the issue~\cite{romano2021empirical,morovati2024bug}.
-Fig.~\ref{fig:5g_metrics} presents a comparison of these metrics across the various MCP-related fault categories identified in our taxonomy.